 - Threats are the actors (insiders and outsiders) and natural events that might cause incidents if they acted on vulnerabilities causing impacts;

-- Impacts are the harmful effects of incidents and calamities affecting assets, damaging the organization and its business interests, and often third parties;
+- Impacts are the harmful effects or consequences of incidents and calamities affecting assets, damaging the organisation and its business interests, and often third parties;

 - Incidents range in scale from minor, trivial or inconsequential events up to calamities, disasters and outright catastrophes;

-- Advisories, standards etc. refers to relevant warnings and advice put out by myriad organizations such as CERT, the FBI, ISO/IEC, journalists, technology vendors plus information risk and security professionals (our social network).
+- Advisories, standards etc. refers to relevant warnings and advice put out by myriad organisations such as CERT, the FBI, ISO/IEC, journalists, technology vendors plus information risk and security professionals (our social network).

 Treat risks means avoiding, mitigating, sharing and/or accepting them.
 This stage involves both deciding what to do, and doing it (implementing the risk treatment decisions).

-Down at the bottom of the diagram, we’ve acknowledged that the organization often has to respond to External obligations such as compliance and market pressures or expectations.
+Down at the bottom of the diagram, we’ve acknowledged that the organisation often has to respond to External obligations such as compliance and market pressures or expectations.

 FAQ: “We are just starting our ISO27k program.
 Which information risk analysis method/s could we use?”